 What are transfusions?

-People usually donate whole blood, but whole blood transfusions are rarely used.
-Blood has many parts (components), such as red blood cells, white blood cells, platelets, plasma, clotting factors, and small proteins, and each component has a different job.
+People usually donate whole blood – blood taken right out of a vein through a needle.
+This whole blood may be called a unit or pint of blood, and equals about 450 milliliters or 16.7 ounces.
+But whole blood is rarely given as a transfusion.
+Blood has many parts (components), such as red blood cells, white blood cells, platelets (plate-lets), plasma, clotting factors, and small proteins.
+Each component does a different job.
 After it’s donated, whole blood is usually separated into components.
 This lets doctors give patients only the part they need.
-It also helps to get the most out of the donated blood supply.
+It also helps to get the most out of the donated blood.